austinhuang0131/austinhuang0131.github.io/minecraft.md

 **By registering, you agree to our [Terms of Service](https://michaelo.online/minecraft-tos.html) and [Privacy Policy](https://michaelo.online/minecraft-privacy-policy.html).**

 ## Vote for us!
-You will get 5~10 in-game cash plus 10 EXP per vote.
+You will get 8 in-game cash plus 10 EXP per vote.
 You will also get 20 in-game cash, 100 EXP, and 1 Emerald for voting on all sites in a day.
+(That means you can get a maximum $116, 220 EXP, and 1 Emerald per day!)

 * [![MinecraftServers.biz](https://minecraftservers.biz/vote2.gif)](https://minecraftservers.biz/servers/142897/vote/)
 * [![Minecraft-Server-List.org](http://www.minecraft-servers-list.org/images/minecraft-servers.png)](http://www.minecraft-servers-list.org/index.php?a=in&u=austinhuang)